 It was a conversation with her advisor and professor David Pines last year that led her to start thinking about her career interests.
 Pines referred her to speak with Applied Assistant Professor Todd Brown about his industry experience with water treatment.
 “Professor Brown and I bonded right off the bat, sharing a common interest in pursuing engineering in order to make a difference in other people’s lives,” says Sydney.
 Although she was only in her first year here at UHart, Lewis was eager to begin networking with professionals and explore internship opportunities.
 It was Brown who connected her to an engineer he used to work with that worked only fifteen minutes away from her house.
 After an interview over winter break, she landed the role of plant intern with the Northwest Bergen County Utilities Authority during the summer of 2019.
 Over the course of five weeks, she shadowed and performed necessary tasks within the incineration, collections, and operations departments, as well as worked in their laboratory where she learned and performed required tests.
 “I was taught all government-orchestrated tests on the water as it passes through that must be conducted in an allotted amount of time according to New Jersey standards.
 By the end of my time in that department, I was able to run nearly all the tests on my own.
 Throughout my experience, I was able to gain knowledge of the maintenance and operation of a wastewater plant after a system is installed.
 Therefore, in addition to learning all aspects of the job through communication with workers, it was advantageous in understanding how things operate once engineers implement designs,” says Sydney.

-Lewis recently confirmed her next internship opportunity for next summer with Mott MacDonald.
-She will be working as a civil intern in their water/wastewater sector as a continuation of the work she did at her internship last summer.
-It was made possible through another connection with Todd Brown and the SWE organization.
+Her internship with Mott MacDonald was made possible through another connection with Todd Brown and the SWE organization.
 While attending the career fair at this past year’s National SWE conference, she was able to network with various companies that were relevant to her discipline in engineering.
 There is where she met the recruiter from Mott MacDonald who also knew Brown, which gave Lewis an advantage when it came time to review for potential interns.
 She was recommended to apply for the position and had an on-site interview with a man who had previously worked alongside Brown.
-“I am very excited to be a part of it and be able to contribute my hands-on knowledge of how plants run and need to be maintained.
-I will likely be able to also apply the knowledge I’ve gathered so far in my courses this year and be able to perform some calculations or produce some computer drawings when necessary,” says Sydney.